 The Minimum Viable Dissertation versus the best One

 A minimum viable dissertation is one that meets the requirements but doesn't excel.
 It has all required sections.
 It addresses the research question.
 It's competent.
-It's not innovative or particularly insightful.
+It's not new or particularly insightful.
 It's perfectly acceptable.

 If you're writing in one month, your dissertation will be minimum viable rather than best.
 That's fine.
 Minimum viable is passing.
 Passing is the goal when you're in crisis mode.